Kasurek/Kasurek/README.md

 - 👀 I’m interested in video games and programming
 - 🌱 I’m currently learning c#, python fundamentals and making web pages
 - 💞️ I’m looking to collaborate on programming projects
-- 📫 How to reach me: email
+- 📫 How to reach me: momotfilip@gmail.com